A Letter to the Man Who Fears Being Ordinary

 A Letter to the Man Who Keeps Overthinking

 Brother, I don’t know what’s keeping you up tonight.
 Maybe it’s a decision you can’t seem to make.
 Maybe it’s a conversation you keep replaying in your head.
-Maybe it’s nothing big—just that steady hum of doubt, turning every simple choice into a riddle.
+Maybe it’s nothing big.
+Just that steady hum of doubt, turning every simple choice into a riddle.
 Whatever it is, I know the feeling.
+You’re trying to get it right.
+You don’t want to mess things up.
+You’re trying to think it through, hoping that if you analyze it just a little more, you’ll finally find peace.
+But let me